-In partner dancing there’s usually a Lead and a Follow.
-In broad terms, a Lead initiates a movement and a Follow completes it.
-Anyone can be a Lead, anyone can be a follower!
+In partner dancing there’s usually a leader and a follower.
+In broad terms, a leader initiates a movement and a follower completes it.
+Anyone can be a leader, anyone can be a follower!
 These roles are in no way gender specific, in fact many people do both, and dancing both roles is often referred to as called switching or being ambidancetrous.
-You will usually be asked to chose to be either Lead or Follow for the duration of that class to keep things simple particularly when you’re first starting out, but we encourage everyone to try both roles at some point, as it’ll greatly improve your dancing and broaden your empathy.
+You will usually be asked to chose to either lead or follow for the duration of a class to keep things simple and avoid confusion, particularly when you’re first starting out, but we encourage everyone to try both roles at some point, as it’ll greatly improve your dancing and broaden your empathy.

 The fun doesn’t end after class, in fact we’re only just getting started!
-Once class wraps up, the music will continue so you can practice what you’ve just learnt – arguably this is where the magic happens.
+Once class wraps up, the music will continue so you can practice what you’ve just learnt.
 It’s also a chance to get to know the other dancers in the class and your teachers too so staying on after class is strongly encouraged.

 Anyone can ask anyone to dance no matter your level, role or gender.
 All you need to do use your words, be polite and ask!
 At the end of a dance it’s polite to thank your partner.